esfx/esfx/packages/async-semaphore/README.md

 # `@esfx/async-semaphore`

-The `@esfx/async-semaphore` package provides the Semaphore class, an async coordination primitive.
+The `@esfx/async-semaphore` package provides the `AsyncSemaphore` class, an async coordination primitive.

 # Overview